ward/run/_drafts/2026-05-03-broad-street-run.md

 | 20 Apr (-1) |        70 | LT                            | A careful 2×2 km on the track.
 Wanted a feel for the 1h 10 mile pace |
 |      27 Apr |        65 | LT                            | Another 2×2 km on the track, same reason.
 Distance includes the race |

-I'm starting here from when things went a little to shit.
+I'm starting this story from when things went to shit.
 While doing a long run on the Horse Shoe Trail on 28 Feb, I fell.
 I lost a bit of my ear and, worse, hurt my hip.
 I skipped some runs, made those I still did a lot easier, then showed up for the 3000 metre race I had the week after.
-In the warmup, my hip worried me still, I was ready to call it quits immediately, but when the race started, my hip felt fine.
+In the warmup, my hip worried me still, I was ready to call it quits immediately, but once the race started, my hip felt fine.
 After the race, my hip even felt better than it had all week.
 Confused, but happy.

 Thinking things were OK again, I planned a workout on Wednesday.
 In the first rep, my hip immediately said nop.
 Things felt worse than they had before and that continued for a while.
-I switched to walking instead the rest of the week.
+I switched to walking instead for the rest of the week.

 The week after, I tried out jogs on many days.
 As long as I did not run too long, my hip seemed to hold up.
-Yes, in retrospect, I should have just taken more days off.
+I also did these on the nearby rail trail, to keep them flat and easy.
+Yes, in retrospect, maybe I should have just taken more days off.
 It is so much harder to decide in the moment though.
-And thus I continued that approach for another week.
+And thus I continued that many jogs approach for another week.
 I just wanted to run.

 The week after that, the week of 30 March, we had a Texas trip planned.
 This involved a lot more walking, especially once we got to Big Bend National Park, so I ran a lot less.
-That one I had already planned for though.
+That gap in training I had already planned for though.

 Once back home, I went back to building my base back to "normal", i.e., the 70 km per week that I had reached prior to breaking myself.
-I decided to make a change though.
-I had been spreading the 70 km out over five days before and, wanting to have fun weekend long runs, threw too much distance at my long runs: up to 25 km.
-Instead, I now spread the 70 km out over six days and aimed for a 16–18 km long run.
-I am thinking I will keep it that way for a while longer still.
+I did make a change.
+Before, I had been spreading the 70 km out over five days and, wanting to have fun weekend long runs, threw too much distance at my long runs: up to 25 km.
+In my less desperate-for-running times, I would have been the first one to say that with only 70 km in a week, you should not bother with a long run over about 18 km.
+So I listened to old self (really, to JD) and I now spread the 70 km out over six days while aiming for a 16–18 km long run.
+I am thinking I will keep it that way for a while after the race too.

-Finally, the week before race week, I figured I should actually try some faster running again.
-No hope remained for the time I had originally filled in for seeding (58:15), but, being a sucker for pretty numbers, I decided I should still aim for sub 1 hour at least.
+Finally, the week before race week, I wanted to actually try some faster running again.
+No hope remained for the time I had originally filled in for seeding (58:15), but, being a sucker for round numbers, I decided I should still aim for sub 60 minutes least.
 Sixty minutes at race pace tends to be about what gets suggested for "Lactate Threshold" (LT / T) kind of workouts.
 You see where I'm going with this.
-I just did some T work at the pace that would get me to the finish in one hour (3:43.6).
+I just did some T work at the pace that would get me to the finish in one hour (3:43.6 per km).
 Did 2×2 km of it on the track because I wanted to get the exact right feel and because I wanted the flat stability for my hip just in case.
 It felt… fine?
-I did it again the week of the race.
+I did the same workout again the week of the race.
 I had not slept anywhere near enough, but got through it on grit.
-That gave me even less confidence in actually managing to hold the pace on race day though.
+That gave me even less confidence in actually managing to hold the pace on race day.
 Oops.

 ## Goal and Strategy

 As I said, originally I had filled in 58:15.
 It seemed like a good goal going by my [5000m in November][prtc5000] and is supposedly equivalent to just about a sub-17 5000m.
-Again, I'm a sucker for pretty numbers to aim for.
+Again, I'm a sucker for round numbers to aim for.
 Anyway, that was out the window.

 Instead, I was just going to aim for the hour (well, for 59:59), at a pace of